 So we've shown that: the frequency of firing, f, is proportional to the input current level, s.
 As we will see below, this model assumes that the membrane integrates current with no leakage--i.e. it is a pure capacitance, with no resistance.
-We can improve the model by including both resistive and capacitance elements to the equation-this is a leaky integrate-and-fire or "forgetful integrate-and-fire" model.
+We can improve the model by including both resistive and capacitance elements to the equation--this is a leaky integrate-and-fire or "forgetful integrate-and-fire" model.
 The calculus gets a bit more sophisticated, so we'll use Mathematica to solve the equations for us.

-In a moment, we will derive the relationship between stimulus input level and the frequency of firing for the "leaky" or "forgetful integrate-and-fire" model.
-First, we go over some more Mathematica basics, and then develop a few tools.
+Before we derive the relationship between stimulus input level and the frequency of firing for the "leaky" or "forgetful integrate-and-fire" model, let's go over some more Mathematica basics, and then develop a few tools.